Hey! I’m sorry you’re having issues! Please join our public Facebook group and post your question there.

 It’s honestly not fair to others to help people individually with a project in a private message.
 I am happy to answer questions about projects where it’s helpful to many people, and others can give ideas too over in the Facebook GROUP!

-We’re in Idaho Falls, Idaho.
+We’re in South East Idaho.